 Throughout the years staff has taken a lead role in the Belvidere Area Chamber of Commerce's Hometown Christmas festival and now is part of the organizing committee.
 Due to the Chamber's efforts to restructure themselves, staff has become more of a position of support than lead organizer.
-In fiscal year 2023, staff assisted in handing out approximately 1,000 cups of hot chocolate at the Belvidere Fire Station.
-Staff also assisted with securing vendors, verifying logistics and assisting with marketing materials.
+In fiscal year 2024, staff assisted in handing out approximately 1,000 cups of hot chocolate at the Belvidere Fire Station.
+Staff also assisted with verifying logistics, the tree lighting and setting up selfie-spots.
 Staff is present during the entire festival to monitor events and assist where needed.